Hyperpolarization (biology)

 Hyperpolarization is a change in a cell's membrane potential that makes it more negative.
-It is the opposite of a depolarization.
-It inhibits action potentials by increasing the stimulus required to move the membrane potential to the action potential threshold.
+Cells typically have a negative resting potential, with neuronal action potentials depolarizing the membrane.
+When the resting membrane potential is made more negative, it increases the minimum stimulus needed to surpass the needed threshold.
+Neurons naturally become hyperpolarized at the end of an action potential, which is often referred to as the relative refractory period.
+Relative refractory periods typically last 2 milliseconds, during which a stronger stimulus is needed to trigger another action potential.
+Cells can also become hyperpolarized depending on channels and receptors present on the membrane, which can have an inhibitory effect.

 Hyperpolarization is often caused by efflux of K+ (a cation) through K+ channels, or influx of Cl– (an anion) through Cl– channels.
 On the other hand, influx of cations, e.g. Na+ through Na+ channels or Ca2+ through Ca2+ channels, inhibits hyperpolarization.
-If a cell has Na+ or Ca2+ currents at rest, then inhibition of those currents will also result in a hyperpolarization.
+If a cell has Na+ or Ca2+ currents at rest, then inhibition of those currents will also result in hyperpolarization.
 This voltage-gated ion channel response is how the hyperpolarization state is achieved.
-In neurons, the cell enters a state of hyperpolarization immediately following the generation of an action potential.
-While hyperpolarized, the neuron is in a refractory period that lasts roughly 2 milliseconds, during which the neuron is unable to generate subsequent action potentials.
-Sodium-potassium ATPases redistribute K+ and Na+ ions until the membrane potential is back to its resting potential of around –70 millivolts, at which point the neuron is once again ready to transmit another action potential.